 of the homeopathic remedy THUJA 200c to antidote the bad effects of the other

 vaccines.
-A new hotspot/eczema spot had developped in his right thigh and just
+A new hotspot/eczema spot had developed in his right thigh and just

 above his tail.
 It was a strong